kwalczak80/Speedy-cars/README.md

 ## Features

-- Responsive design
+- Responsive design,
-- Navigation Menu
+- Navigation Menu,
-- Postgress databases to store information and user login/profile information
+- Postgress databases to store information and user login/profile information,
-- Ability to book a test drive with a specific car (only for logged-in users)
+- Ability to book a test drive with a specific car (only for logged-in users - CRUD Functionality),
-- Dashboard page where logged-in users can edit/cancel existing test drives (CRUD Functionality)
+- Dashboard page where logged-in users can view/edit/cancel existing test drives (CRUD Functionality),
-- Customized Admin (business owner) panel
+- Customized Admin (the business owner) panel,
+- Admin panel - ability to add a new car
+- Admin panel - ability to add a new employee
 - Admin panel – ability to select cars that will be displayed on the page.
-No need to delete the car from the database if for some reason the business owner does not want it to be displayed on the website.
+No need to delete the car from the database if for some reason the business owner does not want it to be displayed on the website,
-- The search page where user can find a car with specific searching criteria
+- The search page where user can find a car with specific searching criteria,
-- Search form "remembers" options selected by the user
+- Search form "remembers" options selected by the user,
-- Dynamic page titles
+- Dynamic page titles,
-- Once clicked thumbinals are nicely presented on the screen (Lightbox) to allow user to view a car in details
+- Thumbinals are presented on the screen using Lightbox to allow user to view a car in details,
 - Messages system to provide feedback to the user

 ## Structure